If your neck of the woods is heading into cozy soup season then this Chicken Tortilla Soup wants to be on the menu.

 Roast the tomatoes in the oven at 400F for 20 minutes or so.

-Saute a roughly chopped onion and 3 garlic cloves in a dollop of oil over medium heat.
+Saute 1.5 roughly chopped onions and 3 whole, peeled garlic cloves in a dollop of oil over medium heat.
 When the onion starts to turn brown (approx. 6-8 minutes) add the mixture to a blender or food processor along with the roasted tomatoes and a single chipotle.
 Combine well.

 Saute the tomato-onion blender mixture in a dollop of oil over medium heat for a few minutes.
 Add 8 cups of broth along with 1/2 teaspoon of salt and some freshly cracked pepper.